Winter is a cold, dark time…especially in your garage.

 Maybe I watched too many episodes of Home Improvement, but I’m a fan of “bigger is better.”

-A garage heater that’s too powerful for the space it’s in is perfectly fine, except for costing more to purchase.
+A garage heater that’s too powerful for the space it’s in is fine, except that it costs more to purchase.
 However, a heater that’s too small will struggle to heat the room appropriately.

-That’s why it’s important to buy the right size heater for your garage in the first place.
+That’s why it’s essential to buy the right size heater for your garage in the first place.

 But how big of a heater do you need?